cran/ggfan/vignettes/ggfan_stan.md

 ![](ggfan_stan_files/figure-markdown_github/observations-1.png)

-A similar process can be folowed when using other MCMC sampling packages, such as `bugs` or `jags`.
+A similar process can be followed when using other MCMC sampling packages, such as `bugs` or `jags`.